premAI-io/state-of-open-source-ai/fine-tuning.md

 ```

 For bespoke applications, models can be trained on task-specific data.
 However, training a model from scratch is seldom required.
-The model has already learned useful feature representations during its initial (pre) training

-Instead, it is often sufficient to fine-tune a model.
-This is analogous to teaching a university student without having to first reteach them how to communicate.
+The model has already learned useful feature representations during its initial (pre) training, so it is often sufficient to simply fine-tune.
+This takes advantage of [transfer learning](https://www.v7labs.com/blog/transfer-learning-guide), producing better task-specific performance with minimal training examples & resources -- analogous to teaching a university student without first reteaching them how to communicate.

-This takes advantage of [transfer learning](https://www.v7labs.com/blog/transfer-learning-guide).

- and fine-tuning leverages those features for a new task instead of having to learn them from scratch.
-This produces better performance with fewer training examples and resources.

 ## How Fine-Tuning Works